 - You can invoke the Auto Temperature and Auto Tint functionality by Shift-double-clicking within the image preview.

-To open the Camera Raw Settings menu, click the button in the upper-right corner of any of the image adjustment tabs.
+Access the edit panels in the right side of the dialog box.
 Several of the commands in this menu are also available from the Edit > Develop Settings menu in Adobe Bridge.

 The Camera Raw zoom controls are:

 - Zoom tool

 Sets the preview zoom to the next higher preset value when you click the preview image.
 Alt‑click (Windows) or Option-click (Mac OS) to use the next lower zoom value.
 Drag the Zoom tool in the preview image to zoom in on a selected area.
 To return to 100%, double-click the Zoom tool.

 - Hand tool

 Moves the image in the preview window if the preview image is set at a zoom level higher than 100%.
 Hold down the spacebar to temporarily activate the Hand tool while using another tool.
 Double-click the Hand tool to fit the preview image to the window.

 Choose a magnification setting from the menu or click the Select Zoom Level buttons.

 Displays a preview of the image adjustments made in the current tab, combined with the settings in the other tabs.
 Deselect to show the image with the original settings of the current tab combined with the settings in the other tabs.